Last updated: June 18, 2026

 Where can I get help with an appeal?

 Start with the appeal instructions on your notice.
-You can also contact legal aid, Disability Rights California resources, LawHelpCA, or a local parent center.
+You can also contact legal aid, Disability Rights California resources, LawHelpCA, a parent center, or a trusted clinic navigator.

 About this guide